Abdul Qadir (cricketer): Test career

-Qadir's first significant performance came in the 1982–83 series against Australia, taking seven wickets for 156 runs and 11 wickets for 218 runs in the first two Test matches—man of the match in both the matches.
+Abdul Qadir's first significant performance came in the 1982–83 series against Australia, taking seven wickets for 156 runs and 11 wickets for 218 runs in the first two Test matches—man of the match in both the matches.
 He accumulated 22 wickets—Pakistani record against Australia—conceding 562 runs and with the average of 25.54 in the three-Test series.
 Due to his performance with the ball, he won the man of the series award for first time in his Test career.
 Pakistan clean-swept the series, winning the first and the third Test by nine wickets each, and the second Test by an innings and three runs.
 Qadir took 19 wickets for 451 runs with the help of three five-wicket hauls in following home series against England.
 Pakistan recorded their first series win against England.
 In the 1985–86 home series against Sri Lanka, he took six wickets in the third match at Karachi.

-At the Kennington Oval in 1987, Qadir's ten-wicket haul ensured another series win, this time in England.
-Three months later, Qadir brought his art to an all new level – in the next home series against the same team – taking 30 wickets for 437 runs in three Tests including the best bowling figures in an innings by a Pakistani, nine wickets for 56 runs at the Gaddafi Stadium.
+At the Kennington Oval in 1987, Abdul Qadir's ten-wicket haul ensured another series win, this time in England.
+Three months later, Abdul Qadir brought his art to an all new level – in the next home series against the same team – taking 30 wickets for 437 runs in three Tests including the best bowling figures in an innings by a Pakistani, nine wickets for 56 runs at the Gaddafi Stadium.
 This is also the seventh best performance for an innings in Test cricket, and the best by any bowler against England.
 He achieved his career best performance in an innings, 61 runs, at the National Stadium, Karachi.
-Qadir's tremendous performance earned him another man of the series award, and Pakistan won another series against England.
+Abdul Qadir's tremendous performance earned him another man of the series award, and Pakistan won another series against England.
 During this crusade, he moved past the 200-wicket mark, becoming the first man from his country ever to do so.
-Qadir was ineffective against India in the 1989–90 home series, taking only six wickets from four Tests with an average above 57.
+Abdul Qadir was ineffective against India in the 1989–90 home series, taking only six wickets from four Tests with an average above 57.
 He played his last Test against the West Indies in December 1990 at the Gaddafi Stadium.